chickenboot/chickenboot.github.com/_posts/2013-05-22-zurb-foundation-with-nanoc-part-3.md

 end
 {% endhighlight %}

-If you compile and view the blog post now (or are using `nanoc watch` of course, you'll notice that there's two headers&#151;this is because we have added the title as a header to the post template, and we have a header in the post.
+If you compile and view the blog post now (or are using `nanoc watch`), you'll notice that there are two headers&#151;this is because our post template uses the title as a header, but we still have a header in the post.
 We'll fix this later when we add some styling and create the blog homepage.